sgestalt/sgestalt/README.md

 - outpost of sg.
-- IRL i am on private gitea
+- IRL using private gitea
-- and dislike any vendor-lockin;)
+- and dislike any vendor-lock-in;)